 Houseparty is a social app that has been around for a few years and is geared toward teens and millennials.
 However, like Microsoft Teams, Houseparty has been steadily gaining attention since COVID-19 stay-home orders have come into effect.
 Though Houseparty doesn’t have the professional veneer of Zoom or Microsoft Teams, it can be a great way for colleagues and friends to have a more informal meet-up.

 Houseparty allows for a maximum of eight people per call, so chats can stay relatively intimate.
 Plus, there is the option to purchase in-app games to play with your party, such as the popular Heads Up! game.

-Similar to other video-chat tools, Houseparty will need a download speed of at least 2 Mbps and a VPN is recommended, especially if teens or children will be accessing the app.
+Similar to other video-chat tools, Houseparty will need a download speed of at least 2 Mbps and a VPN, like NordVPN, is recommended, especially if teens or children will be accessing the app.